dbsmythe/Mtlx_Markdown_Test/mtlx1.39_spec.md

 * `uiname` (string, optional): an alternative name for this token as it appears in the UI.
 If `uiname` is not provided, then `name` is the presumed UI name for the token.
 * `uifolder` (string, optional): the pathed name of the folder in which this token appears in the UI, using a "/" character as a separator for nested UI folders.

-Please see Example 3 in the [Material Nodes](#material-nodes) section below for an example of how Tokens are used.
+Please see the [Example Pre-Shader Compositing Material](https://github.com/dbsmythe/Mtlx_Markdown_Test/blob/main/mtlx1.39_spec.md#example-pre-shader-compositing-material) in the [Material Nodes](#material-nodes) section below for an example of how Tokens are used.

 #### NodeDef Output Elements